 4.50 The Library Committee.
-This committee shall act as liaison between the University Library and the faculty as a whole and advise the Library on matters of general faculty concern; consult with the Library faculty on long-range needs of the Library and the adequacy of budget provisions to meet those needs; report annually to the Faculty Senate and propose Senate action relating to the University Library.
-The Vice Provost for Information Services and Dean of University Libraries shall serve as an ex officio non-voting member of the Library Committee. #02-03--5
+This committee shall act as liaison between the University Library and the faculty as a whole and advise the Library on matters of general faculty concern; consult with the Library faculty on long-range needs of the Library and the adequacy of budget provisions to meet those needs; serve in an advisory capacity to the Faculty Senate regarding the implementation and interpretation of the University of Rhode Island Open-Access Policy, resolving disputes concerning the interpretation and application of the policy, and recommending changes in the policy to the Faculty Senate; report annually to the Faculty Senate and propose Senate action relating to the University Library.
+The Dean of University Libraries shall serve as an ex officio non-voting member of the Library Committee. #12-13--35

 4.55 The Council for Research shall consist of faculty active and experienced in research, creative and scholarly activities, administrators and students concerned with various aspects of the research effort at URI.
 Its main objectives shall be to promote and facilitate research activities at the University, to ensure that research and other creative and scholarly activities are seen as being of equal importance with the instructional function of the University and to see that the close relationship between the two is recognized.
 The Council shall attempt to achieve this objective by serving as the representative voice of the university research community and by seeking aggressively to improve in all ways possible the environment for research at URI.
 Specifically the Council shall: a) provide information to the President in response to all inquiries regarding research from the Board of Governors and the State Legislature; b) seek to identify all problems which hinder research efforts at URI and provide recommendations on their correction, or apply pressure to make needed changes; c) upon request, advise all campus groups and offices on matters relating to research; d) review and recommend policies for the management of research affairs at URI; e) review and recommend programs to solicit research funding for URI and participate in them; f) serve as the advisory council for the Vice President for Research and Economic Development; g) promote comprehensive understanding of the notion of research in order to enhance the well-being of all creative scholarly activities at URI; h) submit to the Faculty Senate recommendations for changes in research policy; and i) submit an annual report of its activities to the Faculty Senate and the President.